mage4m/mage4-hover-image/README.md

 # mage4-hover-image
-This is extension for catalog image hower and cms page image hower in magento 2
+This is extension for catalog image hover and cms page image hover in magento 2